Zobel network: Zobel networks and loudspeaker drivers

-Zobel networks can be used to make the impedance a loudspeaker presents to its amplifier output appear as a steady resistance.
-This is beneficial to the amplifier performance.
-The impedance of a loudspeaker is partly resistive.
-The resistance represents the energy transferred from the amplifier to the sound output plus some heating losses in the loudspeaker.
-However, the speaker also possesses inductance due to the windings of its coil.
-The impedance of the loudspeaker is thus typically modelled as a series resistor and inductor.
-A parallel circuit of a series resistor and capacitor of the correct values will form a Zobel bridge.
-It is obligatory to choose $\scriptstyle R_B \;=\; \infin$ because the centre point between the inductor and resistor is inaccessible (and, in fact, fictitious – the resistor and inductor are distributed quantities as in a transmission line).
-The loudspeaker may be modelled more accurately by a more complex equivalent circuit.
-The compensating Zobel network will also become more complex to the same degree.
+A Zobel network is used to make the impedance a loudspeaker as seen by an amplifier appear closer to a resistive load, which can improve amplifier stability and performance.
+A loudspeaker's impedance includes a resistive component, representing acoustic output and losses, and an inductive component arising from the voice-coil.

+An RC network connected across the loudspeaker terminals can compensate for the inductive rise in impedance at high frequencies.
+More accurate loudspeaker models require correspondingly more complex compensation networks.

 Note that the circuit will work just as well if the capacitor and resistor are interchanged.
 In this case the circuit is no longer a Zobel balanced bridge but clearly the impedance has not changed.
 The same circuit could have been arrived at by designing from Boucherot's minimising reactive power point of view.
 From this design approach there is no difference in the order of the capacitor and the resistor and Boucherot cell might be considered a more accurate description.

+In modern usage—particularly with Class-D audio amplifiers—the term Zobel network is often applied more broadly to any RC network connected at the amplifier output for load stabilization, filter damping, or electromagnetic-interference control, even when it is not specifically intended to cancel loudspeaker inductance, as noted in application literature from NXP Semiconductors.